 - There are 110 livery companies in London, each representing a discrete profession or trade

 - The Stationers’ Company is unique for a 600-year-old company in that over 90% of our members are actively involved in our industries

 - Charitable giving, to education in particular, is a very strong element of the work of all livery companies

 - Our charitable activities are focused on education that connects young people with our industries

 - 600 years ago most craftsmen in London were itinerant.
 However the manuscript writers and illuminators decided to concentrate their efforts and set up stalls or ‘stations’ around St Paul’s Cathedral.
 Because of this they were given the nickname ‘Stationers’ and this was the obvious choice of name for the guild they established in 1403

 - When printing came to England in the late 15th century, the Stationers had the good sense to embrace it and we have continued to adapt to the many changes in the Communications and Content industries ever since

 - The technology may have changed from pen and inks to print and on-line links but the name has always remained the same

-- Today the Company has over 900 members, the vast majority of whom are senior executives in the complete range of trades within the Communications and Content industries, from paper, print, publishing, packaging, office products, newspapers, broadcasting and online media
+- Today the Company has nearly 1000 members, the vast majority of whom are senior executives in the complete range of trades within the Communications and Content industries

 - Membership is drawn from across the UK and increasingly throughout the world and now includes major companies as well as individual members

-- The Company uses Stationers’ Hall for the purpose for which it was built all those years ago: to bring together the major players in our industries so that they can enjoy each other’s company, learn from one another, share ideas and together develop strategies for the future of industries that are vital to global economic growth
+- The Company uses Stationers’ Hall for the purpose for which it was built all those years ago: to bring together the major players in our industries so that they can enjoy each other’s company, learn from one another, share ideas and together develop strategies for the future of our industries

 - Activities range from formal dinners, informal lunches, lectures, seminars and intimate round-table sessions to online reports and discussion fora.